alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf unbind-service APPLICATION SERVICE_NAME
 ```

-where `APPLICATION` is the name of a deployed instance of your application (exactly as specified in your manifest or push command) and `SERVICE_NAME` is a unique descriptive name for this instance of the service, for example:
+where `APPLICATION` is the name of a deployed instance of your application (exactly as specified in your manifest or push command) and `SERVICE_NAME` is a unique descriptive name for this service instance, for example:

 ```
 cf unbind-service my-app my-pg-service